citp/privacy-policy-historical/j/jo/job/jobsite.co.uk.md

-> *The following text is extracted and transformed from the jobsite.co.uk privacy policy that was archived on 2012-06-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120628140807id_/http%3A//www.jobsite.co.uk/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jobsite.co.uk privacy policy that was archived on 2014-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140606170631id_/http%3A//www.jobsite.co.uk/privacy) for the most accurate reproduction.*

-# Jobsite - Terms & Conditions - Privacy policy
+# Jobsite - Terms & Conditions - Privacy Policy

-Effective from 25th May 2012
+Effective from 6th February 2014

 This privacy policy applies only to this website_ (the “Site”).
 If you do not accept this privacy policy, you must not use the Site.